valentinboboc/valentinboboc.github.io/_pages/about.md

 I am a graduate student of mathematics at the University of Nottingham, currently doing my MSc in Pure Mathematics.

-My main interests are algebraic geometry and a bit of number theory(still new to this).
-I used to be quite besotted with symplectic geometry but it looks like it was just a phase.
+My main interests are algebraic geometry and category theory.

 <b><i>MATHS I THINK ABOUT RIGHT NOW</i></b>
 <br><br>
-  Lately I think about deformations of schemes.
-There's lots of algebra behind it but also many interesting geometric questions to think about.
-It's a powerful tool that's very useful(apparently) for studying singularities and it's also a major ingreditent of mirror symmetry.
-Homological algebra still eludes me, but I'm making a slow and steady progress in that area as well.
+  Toric degenerations

 <b><i>WHAT I'M WRITING</i></b>
 <br><br>
-Right now I'm focusing on personal statements and coursework.
+Nothing interesting for now.

 <b><i>WHAT I'M LISTENING TO</i></b>